Quantitative Reasoning Center

 Does the QR Center offer private tutoring?

-At this time, all QR Center tutoring is drop-in.
-If you feel that you need additional support that the QR Center tutors cannot provide, please contact the QR Center Director, Dr. Justine Chasmar Stauffer, at QRCenter@goucher.edu.
+At this time, the primary support option through the QR Center tutoring is drop-in.
+If you feel that you need additional support, such as individual Q-tutoring appointments, please contact the QR Center Director, Dr. Justine Chasmar, at QRCenter@goucher.edu.
+Otherwise, the QR Center does not offer private tutors for hire.